 Now you know

 Thus, now you know about the secret seat, the big vote and how we’ve come to be where we are.
 This has been a long, hard battle to place conservatives in these SEC seats across the state by numerous grass-roots organizations and conservative individuals.
-And, we likely won’t be quite there this election cycle, but we’re getting closer and you have the opportunity on this ballot to select between the establishment insider pick and a true, grassroots, Constitutional conservative.
+So next time, don’t just pick a name you know: make sure that person is a small government, liberty minded, Constitutional Originalist.